Jochen Rindt Trophy

 - Brabham BT30 (Alistair Walker): To Alistair Walker Racing for Walker himself to race in F2 in 1970 and the first part of 1971.
 Sold to Tommy Reid in Ireland but not used by him and with dealer Bobby Howlings (Congleton, Cheshire) by July 1971.
 Used by Howlings in libre from July to September 1971 and then to George Dudley and appeared at two libre races, the last in May 1972, but did not start either race.
 Subsequent history unknown but likely to be the "ex-Alistair Walker" BT30 with 1600cc FVA advertised from Witney, Oxfordshire in March 1976.
 Later owners of BT30-26 have traced it back to 1978, when Peter Robinson (Studley, Warwickshire) was running it in hillclimbs.
 Robinson had acquired it with a FVA but it dropped a valve so he replaced it with a BDA.
 He retired it at the end of 1979 and transferred the engine into the BT29X which he then ran until he retired.
 The engineless BT30 was bought for Julian Majzub (Shipston-on-Stour, Warwickshire) by his father at the end of 1979 and was later joined by the BT29X to acquire parts that belonged to the BT30.

 - March 702 [5-2] (Xavier Perrot): Xavier Perrot's car is recorded by Autosport early in 1970 as chassis 702-4 but is called 702-5 after its crash at Hockenheim in June.
 Race Report sees it as 702-5 throughout the season so 702-4 references are assumed to be typos.
-Like many of the 702s, this car disappears after the 1970 season but a history on race-cars.com states that it ran in the Canadian FB series and then became a CSR car in 1987 with a Cosworth BDD engine and raced on until 1994.
-That would suggest it was the car raced by Frank and Tim Simpson in FB in 1972.
-It appeared on race-cars.com in the US, was acquired by John Bladon and brought back to the UK.
+Like many of the 702s, this car disappears after the 1970 season but a history on race-cars.com later stated that it ran in the Canadian Formula B series and then became a CSR car in 1987 with a Cosworth BDD engine, and raced on until 1994.
+It was offered for sale in 2000 by Joe Griffin on race-cars.com in the US, was acquired by John Bladon and brought back to the UK.
 It was sold to Bob Saunders, and then to Peter Denty who still had it in May 2018.

 - Brabham BT30 (Ernesto "Tino" Brambilla): Entered by Scuderia Picchio Rosso for Enzo Corti in F2 in the first few races of 1970, then reappeared in June, entered by either North Italian Racing or Scuderia Ala d'Oro for Tino Brambilla for the rest of the season.
 Returned in 1971, still entered by Scuderia Ala d'Oro for Tino Brambilla but raced once by Vittorio Brambilla at Pau in April and crashed.
 The car was reported to have been written off.